jstnf/FlappyBirdJ/README.md

 # flappybirdj
-Recreation of the game Flappy Bird in Java
+Recreation of the game Flappy Bird in Java.
-Includes physics, sound effects, graphics
+Includes physics, sound effects, graphics.
-Missing some functions
+Missing some functions.